KyKlersy/DFEshare/README.md

 ### Note this project makes use of .env to hide keys for local developement
 Because of this, these keys will not work unless they are entered as config vars on heroku.

 This app uses the following Key / Pairs for local developement you should create a .env file in the root of the project folder making sure to add this to git ignore.

-DO NOT EVER COMMIT KEYS.
+# DO NOT EVER COMMIT KEYS.

-DATABASE_URL can be founder under herokus dashboard for the addon database, by clicking on it and going to datastores -> settings -> view credentials copy the connection string and paste it into your .env file.
+DATABASE_URL can be found under herokus dashboard for the addon database, by clicking on it and going to datastores -> settings -> view credentials copy the connection string and paste it into your .env file.

 ```